UBC-DSCI/introduction-to-datascience/README.md

 These are absolute last steps when rendering the PDF output:
 - Look for and fix bad line breaks (e.g. with only one word on the next line, orphans, and widows)
 - Look for and fix bad line wraps in code and text
-- Look for and fix bad figure placement
+- Look for and fix bad figure placement (falling off page, going over the side)
 - Look for `??` in the PDF (broken refs)
+- Look in the index for near-duplicates, and merge if needed
 - Make sure the 3D figures (and the text around them that refers to clicking and dragging) are properly modified for the PDF output
 - Make sure all markdown label-replaced URLs (of the form `[blah](url)`) will make sense in the hardcopy book version (i.e. nothing like "click this").
 Many links appear in the additional resources: make sure the text-replacement of the URL contains enough information for someone to find the resource (without being able to click the link)

+#### HTML Output
+- Look for broken references (I *think* these end up as `??`)
+- Look for uncentered images

 ## Updating the textbook data
 Data sets are collected and curated by `data/retrieve_data.ipynb`.
 To run that notebook in the Docker container type the following in the terminal: